LuisAugenstein/web-portfolio/libs/dnd-history/feature/home/README.md

-# dnd-history-feature-home
+# dnd-history-home

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test dnd-history-feature-home` to execute the unit tests.
+Run `nx test dnd-history-home` to execute the unit tests.